Dear future Assistant Principal,

 - How would you lead an interview for a position of a teacher, with a candidate without experience?
 What questions would you ask them?

-- How do you build a positive school culture or climate?
+- How do you build a positive school culture?
 Give examples of how you would do that here.

 - Would you allow students to give their opinion before you make an important decision that impacts their daily school routine?